 Verbal communication skills can be developed in a variety of ways, and one of those ways is to converse with other people constantly.
 Actively engaging in conversation can help to encounter new words to enhance verbal communication skills, and paying close attention to mass media is also a good idea, because it will be able to hear the correct pronunciation of a vast array of words.

 In the case of writing, the best way to also help to enhance these verbal communication skills is to read a lot, because reading can give an excellent idea about the spelling of words, and their correct usage as a means of effective communication.

-Managing Stress: Small doses of stress lead to perform under pressure.
-However, when stress becomes constant and overwhelming, it can hamper effective communication by disrupting capacity to think clearly and creatively, and act appropriately.
-Generally stressed people misread other people, send confusing nonverbal signals, and lapse into unhealthy reactive patterns of behavior.
+Small doses of stress lead to perform under pressure.
+However, when stress becomes constant and overwhelming, it can hamper effective communication by disrupting capacity to think clearly and creatively and act appropriately.
+Generally, stressed people misread other people, send confusing nonverbal signals, and lapse into unhealthy reactive patterns of behavior.

-Emotional awareness: Emotions play an important role in the way we communicate at home and work.
-It’s the way of fell, more than the way of think that motivates to communicate or to make decisions.
-The way of react to emotionally-driven, nonverbal cues affects both how understand other people and how they understand us.
+Emotions play an important role in the way we communicate at home and work.
+It’s the way of the fell, more than the way of think that motivates to communicate or to make decisions.
+The way of reacting to emotionally-driven, nonverbal cues affects both how to understand other people and how they understand us.
 Emotional awareness provides the tools for understanding both ourselves and others.